-I have trained four dogs from the shelter life to the good life of a spoiled therapy dog, including two of my personal dogs.
+I have trained multiple dogs from the shelter life, to the good life of a spoiled therapy dog, including two of my personal dogs.
 In fact, training my childhood dog as a therapy dog was my introduction to dog training.

 You will receive full assistance with training your own service dog.
 Including but certainly not limited to; temperament testing puppies/dogs, education on federal and local laws, how to handle public access issues, public access training, task training, and other skills necessary for a service dog team to succeed!